vitest-dev/vitest/docs/guide/cli.md

 vitest foobar
 ```

 Will run only the test file that contains `foobar` in their paths.
-This filter only checks inclusion, and doesn't support regexp or glob patterns (unless your terminal processes it before Vitest receives the filter).
+This filter only checks inclusion and doesn't support regexp or glob patterns (unless your terminal processes it before Vitest receives the filter).

 ### `vitest run`